273 Teslas with automated driving systems crashed, report says

 DETROIT (AP) — Tesla reported 273 crashes involving partially automated driver-assist systems, according to statistics about the industry released by U.S. safety regulators on Wednesday.

-The cautioned against using the numbers to compare automakers, saying it didn’t weight them by the number of vehicles from each manufacturer that use the systems, or how many miles those vehicles traveled.
+They cautioned against using the numbers to compare automakers, saying it didn’t weigh them by the number of vehicles from each manufacturer that uses the systems or how many miles those vehicles traveled.

 Automakers reported crashes to the agency from July of last year through May 15.
 Tesla’s crashes happened while vehicles were using Autopilot, “Full Self-Driving,” Traffic Aware Cruise Control, or other driver-assist systems that have some control over speed and steering.
 The company has about 830,000 vehicles with the systems on the road.